diantahoc/chan-archiver/README.md

 User script: https://raw.github.com/diantahoc/chan-archiver/master/chan_archiver.user.js

 ChanArchiver must be running in order have this script working properly.
 Modify the script to match your `ipadress:port` settings.

+### Todo list

+* Add the ability to download threads as zip archive.
+* Add support for Fuuka-based archives.
+* Add the ability to use archives when a thread/file 404.
+* Add a WebUI for word filters.

 ### Credits and Legal